mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 The latest version of the Android React Native app that is recommended for use.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +----------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"AndroidLatestVersion": ""`` with string input corresponding to a version string, such as ``"1.2.0"``. |